 As mentioned earlier, certain ships within Disney's fleet feature an exclusive deck for teens.
 Both Vibe lounges onboard Disney Dream and Fantasy have their own entrances to a private deck where teens can kick back and relax in one of two hot tubs or a main pool.

 They'll also love the AquaDuck, a 765-foot water coaster that's located on deck 12 of the ships.
 It extends over the side of the ship and includes a four deck drop!
 And as part of Disney's rotational dining program, everyone will have the opportunity to create a character that's brought to life at Animator's Palate.

 Both ships within this class are 129,690 gross tons and have a passenger capacity of 4,000.

-One key difference between the Disney Wish and Dream-class ships is the revamped water coaster, AquaMouse, which was dubbed the "first-ever Disney attraction at sea" by the cruise line.
-It's a two-minute immersive journey that includes video screens, sound effects, and a whooping sixty water nozzles that will spray you throughout the ride!
+One key difference between the Disney Wish and Dream Class ships is the revamped water coaster, AquaMouse, which was dubbed the "first-ever Disney attraction at sea" by the cruise line.
+It is a two-minute immersive journey that includes video screens, sound effects, and a whooping sixty water nozzles that will spray you throughout the ride!